spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/uninstall.md

 :::warning

-This installation process only applies to Palette instances installed using Helm charts.
+This uninstallation process only applies to Palette instances installed using Helm charts.
 If you used the Palette CLI to install Palette, this process does not apply.

 :::